MrVinkel/hamgen/README.md

 }
 ```

-This has been generated without an equals method from some third party.
+This has been generated without an equals method from some 3rd party.
 Normally we would need three asserts to verify we had the correct person.
 Instead we kan now do this:
 ```java
 @Test
 public void testGetAPerson() throws Exception {